ppy/osu-wiki/wiki/Tournaments/GTS/AGTS_2020/en.md

 19. Disconnects within 30 seconds after the beatmap was started allows the map to be replayed.
 This is only allowed once per team.
 20. Failed players' scores don't get added to the team score.
 21. If the beatmap ends in a draw, the game will be nullified and the map will be replayed.
-22. In case of a tie in points (example: 4-4 in BO9) the tiebreaker will be played.
+22. In case of a tie in points (exacommunity/matchesle: 4-4 in BO9) the tiebreaker will be played.

 ### Mappool instructions